Top Cover Letter Tips

 - Is your cover letter limited to one page?

-- Did you use a reference line (RE:) to indicate which position you are applying for rather than re-stating the position in the first paragraph?
+- Did you use a reference line (RE:) to indicate which position you are applying for rather than stating the position in the first paragraph?

 - Did you grab the reader’s attention by explaining why their organization appeals to you in the first paragraph?

-- If a reference suggested you apply for the position, did you mention his or her name in the first paragraph?
+- If a particular person suggested you apply for the position, did you mention his or her name in the first paragraph?

-- In the second paragraph, did you communicate your strengths and skills as they relate to the job posting?
+- In the second paragraph, did you communicate your strengths and competencies as they relate to the job posting?

 Proofread and Critique Your Letter